matteocacciola/sentiment/README.md

 OpenAI ChatGPT is used to build a short qualitative summary from the obtained information.
-Quantitative information related to the Sentiment are evaluated according to specific sources of truth (i.e., one among Google Natural Language, VADER or AFINN-based algorithms), which can be configured to your liking.
+Quantitative information related to the Sentiment are evaluated according to specific sources of truth (i.e., one among Google Natural Language, VADER, AFINN-based or Naive Bayes algorithms), which can be configured to your liking.

 ## Installation
 In order to install the library, please use